david-siqi-liu/david-siqi-liu.github.io/_pages/about.md

 Hello 👋  I am a software developer passionate about machine learning and all things computer vision-related.

-I am a uWaterloo alumni with a MMath in Computer Science and BMath in Actuarial Science & Statistics.
+I graduated from the Univerity of Waterloo with a M.Math. in Computer Science and a B.Math. in Actuarial Science & Statistics.

 As a "retired" actuary, I try to be up-to-date with changes in the insurance industry, so I may post things insurance-related occasionally.
 Stay tuned!